The report does not state that Hunter Biden was directly paid by Elena Baturina. The timing of the report has raised doubts about its authenticity.

 The report comes amidst a long-running Republican campaign to associate Hunter’s overseas business dealings with his father’s term as vice-president.
 Hunter’s position at Burisma was at the heart of the impeachment proceedings in early 2020 against Trump which had been triggered because of Trump having pressured Ukraine President Volodymyr Zelensky last year to launch an investigation into the Bidens based on Hunter’s involvement with the company.
 He was acquitted by the Republican-led Senate in Feb 2020.

-Although the committee made various assertions about Hunter’s involvement in various corruption-riddled businesses in multiple countries, the 87-page report did not offer any new information that has not already been publicly revealed, and neither did it contain any evidence that the former vice president improperly manipulated American policy toward Ukraine as a result of his son’s activities, according to analysis of the report by BBC and The New York Times.
-His decision to work for Burisma has been criticized on the grounds that it was a conflict of interest given that his father, who was the vice president at that point in time was heading a major initiative to weed out corruption in Ukraine.
+Although the committee made various assertions about Hunter’s involvement in various corruption-riddled businesses in multiple countries, the 87-page report did not offer any new information that has not already been publicly revealed, and neither did it contain any evidence that the former vice president improperly manipulated American policy toward Ukraine as a result of his son’s activities, according to the analysis of the report by BBC and The New York Times.
+His decision to work for Burisma has been criticized on the grounds that it was a conflict of interest given that his father, who was the vice president at that point in time, was heading a significant initiative to weed out corruption in Ukraine.
 Hunter’s position was also viewed as problematic because he had no experience in Ukraine or natural gas.

 The Associated Press stated that “the report did not implicate Biden in wrongdoing, focusing instead on his son Hunter, who it said “cashed in” on his father’s position by joining the board of a Ukrainian gas company.
 The document says that work created conflict-of-interest concerns, including among two Obama administration officials, but acknowledged that it was ultimately “not clear” what impact Hunter Biden’s paid board position had on policy with Ukraine.”